ThinkEQ/assembly-solutions-ltd/src/pages/team/index.md

     jobtitle: Customer Accounts Manager
     bio: >-
-      John has worked in the electrical industry for 40 years and is extremely knowledgeable on cable assembly and components.
+      John has worked in the electrical industry for 40 years and is extremely knowledgeable on cable assemblies and components.
 With his wealth of expertise after having his own electrical component distributer, we were delighted to welcome John on board in 2020 to support with customer account management.